PercyODI/stage2_public/001 - HTML and GitHub.md

     - How and why section for potential grill renters
 1. Use at least two more HTML tags that were not used in the previous requirements.
 Might I suggest the hr tag?

+**New Requirement**: Marketing wants to get a sense of who is interested in GrillBer technology.
+We need a form at the bottom of the page for people to fill out.
+They need to be able to input:
+    - Their name
+    - Their email address
+    - Their phone number
+    - How likely they are to recommend GrillBer to a friend (only allow numbers)

+There will also need to be a submit button, and all of this belongs in a form that looks good.
+(Don't worry about what to do with the data.
+Just let people type it in!)

 ## Additional Resources
 - [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started)